-The graphic to the right shows the WS-MH-5-RFG-IR facade-ready oven as it would arrive.
-Facade-ready ovens include pre-installed underlayment and an extended lip around the doorway, providing a finished look for the edges of the facade material.
+The graphic to the right shows the WS-MH-5-RFG-IR oven as it would arrive-with an optional Doorway Facade Extension Flat already installed.

 Specification Sheets and CAD (KCL) symbols (\.dwg) for Mountain Home ovens can be found under the Specs & DWGs tab of the model's product page on the Wood Stone Home website.